-Where the Truth Lies is a 2005 erotic thriller mystery film directed by Atom Egoyan and starring Kevin Bacon, Colin Firth, and Alison Lohman.In the 1950s, Lanny Morris (Bacon) and Vince Collins (Firth) where the most popular comedy duo in the States, until the mysterious death of a young woman in their hotel room prompts the two to end their collaboration and disappear from the public eye.
+Where the Truth Lies is a 2005 erotic mystery-thriller film directed by Atom Egoyan and starring Kevin Bacon, Colin Firth, and Alison Lohman.In the 1950s, Lanny Morris (Bacon) and Vince Collins (Firth) are the most popular comedy duo in the States, until the mysterious death of a young woman in their hotel room prompts the two to end their collaboration and disappear from the public eye.
 15 years later, journalist Karen O'Connor (Lohman) tries to find out what happened that night.

 This film provides examples of:

 - ...And That Little Girl Was Me: The journalist tells the story of a little girl who was saved thanks to a call-in show.
 It turns out it's her.